invtronx/blogPost/README.md

 ## Bugs

 Known bugs include
-- Users being able to like, dislike or star users indefinitely as long as the page is refreshed between intervals of such consecutive actions.
+- Users are able to like, dislike or star users indefinitely as long as the page is refreshed between intervals of such consecutive actions.

 ## Live Code